andrew/ultimate-awesome/README.md

 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
 - [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
 - [awesome-twitter-tools](https://github.com/hridaydutta123/awesome-twitter-tools) - A curated list of awesome twitter tools.
+- [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
+As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [awesome-normalization-techniques](https://github.com/tczhangzhi/awesome-normalization-techniques) - Papers for normalization techniques, released codes collections.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-minimal-sites](https://github.com/kamranahmedse/awesome-minimal-sites) - An opinionated collection of minimal yet beautiful websites.
 - [awesome-rehype](https://github.com/rehypejs/awesome-rehype) - Curated list of awesome rehype resources.
-- [Awesome-RAG-Vision](https://github.com/zhengxuJosh/Awesome-RAG-Vision) - Awesome-RAG-Vision: a curated list of advanced retrieval augmented generation (RAG) for Computer Vision.
 - [fucking-the-book-of-secret-knowledge](https://github.com/Correia-jpv/fucking-the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 With repository stars⭐ and forks🍴.
 - [Awesome-Visual-Grounding](https://github.com/linhuixiao/Awesome-Visual-Grounding) - [TPAMI 2025] Towards Visual Grounding: A Survey.
 - [awesome-complexity](https://github.com/sellisd/awesome-complexity) - An awesome list of complex systems science resources.